Plac3hold3r/MvxScaffolding/README.md

                                        bool - Optional
                                        Default: false

-  -ed|--has-editor-config              Whether to include an editor config in the root directory.
+  -ed|--has-editor-config              Whether to include an EditorConfig in the root directory.
                                        bool - Optional
                                        Default: true